rage/programming-23/data/part-4/6-strings-and-lists.md

     print_reversed(["Huey", "Dewey", "Louie"])
 ```

-Notice the global variable is assgined within the `if` block now.
+Notice the global variable is assigned within the `if` block now.

 The automatic tests in the TMC system are executed without running any of the code in the `if` block.
 So, in this latter example the function couldn't even theoretically work at all, since it refers to the variable `name_list`, which doesn't exist at all when the tests are executed.